 - Address of contact person

 - At least one emergency contact phone number

 General Move-in Information

-Each single Bedroom is furnished with the following items for each resident: One extra long twin bed and mattress, dresser, desk and desk chair, wardrobe, waste basket, a phone jack, and mini blinds.
+Each apartment is furnished with the following items for each resident: One extra long twin bed and mattress, dresser, desk space and desk chair, wardrobe, waste basket, a phone jack, and mini blinds.